tsuramatsu1/retroarch/README.md

 | `puae` / `puae2021` | Amiga |
 | `vice_x64` | Commodore 64 |

-## Download

-Grab `RetroArch-PS5.zip` from [Releases](../../releases).
-It contains the whole payload - frontend, all 13 cores, menu assets and databases - ready to copy across.

-No release yet, or you want the latest build?
-Open the **Actions** tab, pick the most recent *release* run and download the `RetroArch-PS5` artifact.
-You can also start a build yourself from that tab (*release* -> *Run workflow*).

 ## Install

 1. Jailbreak the console and make sure `websrv` (the Homebrew Launcher) is